Skip to main content

 Language permissions and statuses

-• If contributing within tasks only option is enabled in the project settings, automations will still propagate to the locked languages.
+• If the contributing within tasks only option is enabled in the project settings, automations will still propagate to the locked languages.

 Running automations on demand